looker-open-source/extension-template-kitchensink/README.md

 ## Deployment

 The process above requires your local development server to be running to load the extension code.
 To allow other people to use the extension, a production build of the extension needs to be run.
-As the kitchensink uses code splitting to reduce the size of the initially loaded bundle, multiple javascript files are generated.
+As the kitchensink uses code splitting to reduce the size of the initially loaded bundle, multiple JavaScript files are generated.

 1. In your extension project directory on your development machine, build the extension by running the command `yarn build`.
-2. Drag and drop ALL of the generated javascript files contained in the `dist` directory into the Looker project interface.
+2. Drag and drop ALL of the generated JavaScript files contained in the `dist` directory into the Looker project interface.
 3. Modify your `manifest.lkml` to use `file` instead of `url` and point it at the `bundle.js` file:
    ```
    application: kitchensink {